 Service providers can use the locator with Where to Seek Help: A Bright Futures Referral Tool for Providers (2006) to help build a customized directory of community-based resources.
 The tool is also available in Spanish.
-Families can use the locator with the Building Your Care Notebook, a set of forms created by the National Center for Medical Home Implementation to organize and track helpful community-based resources.
+Families can use the locator with the Building Your Care Notebook, a set of forms created by the National Resource Center for Patient/Family-Centered Medical Home to organize and track helpful community-based resources.

 Child Care/Early Childhood Education